-The hb CLI covers the sandbox workflows in this section: profile setup, sandbox creation, process execution, file transfer, terminals, snapshots, image builds, and port exposure.
+The hx CLI covers the sandbox workflows in this section: profile setup, sandbox creation, volume management, process execution, file transfer, terminals, snapshots, image builds, and port exposure.

 Use the CLI when you want a shell-first workflow or need to script sandbox operations outside the SDKs.
-For the underlying API concepts, see Creating Sandboxes, Sandbox Lifecycle, Sandbox Processes, Sandbox Files, and Sandbox Terminal.
+For the underlying API concepts, see Creating Sandboxes, Volumes, Sandbox Lifecycle, Sandbox Processes, Local Filesystem, Base Images, Build And Upload A Custom Image, and Sandbox Terminal.

 Install